Transforming Community-Led Health Research Ways of Knowing Symposium

 The Event

-The intent of this symposium is to:
+The intent of this symposium was to:

 • Validate community-led practice and research that aligns and is grounded in your positionality through reflection, coalition building, and cultural immersion.